kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *an overall malaise among staff*

 ### POOR WORK-LIFE BALANCE
-> Organization's culture is perceived as not supportive of maintaining good work-life balance.
-Employees might complain about the fact that they spend too much time working and not enough on their family or hobbies.
-They also might feel like they are being forced to sacrifice their personal lives to succeed at work.
+> Organization's culture is perceived as unsupportive of maintaining a good work-life balance.
+Employees might complain that they must neglect their personal lives in order to be successful.
+They may feel that they are expected to put work before their families, well-being, and health.

 __Exemplary statements reported by employees:__